-As we have described in the previous chapters, managing an API product requires building relationships with both business partners and developers.
-(Ideally, with end users as well, although this option is seldom available to API providers.)
+As we have described in the previous chapters, managing an API product requires building relations with both business partners and developers.
+(Ideally, with end users as well; though this option is seldom available to API providers.)

 Let's start with developers.
-The specifics of software engineers as an audience are as follows:
+The specifics of software engineers as an audience are the following:

-- Developers are highly educated individuals with practical thinking.
-As a rule, they choose technical products with extreme rationality (unless you're giving them cool backpacks with fancy prints for free). - This doesn't prevent them from having a certain aptitude towards, let's say, specific programming languages or frameworks; however, influencing those aptitudes is extremely hard and is normally not within the API vendor's power. - Developers are quite skeptical towards promotional materials and overstatements.
-They are ready to actually check whether your claims are true. - It is very hard to communicate with developers via regular marketing channels.
-They get information from highly specialized communities and they stick to opinions proved by concrete numbers and examples (ideally, code samples). - The words of "influencers" are not very valuable to them, as no opinions are trusted if unsubstantiated. - The ideas of open source and free software are widespread among developers If you try to make money out of things that they believe should be free and/or open (for example, by proclaiming interfaces as intellectual property), you will face resistance (and views on these "shoulds" differ).
+- Developers are highly-educated individuals with practical thinking; as a rule, they choose technical products with extreme rationality (unless you're giving them cool backpacks with fancy prints for free). - This doesn't prevent them from having a certain aptitude towards, let's say, specific programming languages or frameworks; however, affecting those aptitudes is extremely hard and is normally not in the API vendor's power. - In particular, developers are quite skeptical towards promotional materials and overstatements and are ready to actually check whether your claims are true. - It is very hard to communicate to them via regular marketing channels; they get information from highly specialized communities, and they stick to opinions proved by concrete numbers and examples (ideally, code samples). - The "influencers" words are not very valuable to them, as no opinions are trusted if unsubstantiated. - The Open Source and free software ideas are widespread among developers If you try to make money out of things that must be free and/or open from their point of view (for example, by proclaiming interfaces an intellectual property), you will face resistance (and views on this "musts"... differ).

-Because of the aforementioned specifics (especially the relative insignificance of influencers and the critical attitude towards promotions), you will have to communicate to developers via very specific media:
+Because of the above-mentioned specifics (first of all, the relative insignificance of influencers and the critical attitude towards promotions), you will have to communicate to developers via very specific media:

-- Collective blogs (like the "r/programming" subreddit or dev.to) - Q&A sites (Stack Overflow, Experts Exchange) - Educational services (Codecademy, Udemy) - Technical conferences and webinars.
+- Collective blogs (like the "r/programming" subreddit or dev.to) - Q&A sites (StackOverflow, Experts Exchange) - Educational services (CodeAcademy, Udemy) - Technical conferences and webinars.

-In all these channels, direct advertising of your API is either problematic or impossible.
-(Well, strictly speaking, you may buy a banner on one of the sites advertising the advantages of your API, but we highly doubt it will improve your relations with developers.)
-You need to generate valuable and/or interesting content for them, which will improve their knowledge of your API.
+In all these channels, the direct advertising of your API is either problematic or impossible.
+(Well, strictly speaking, you may buy the banner on one of the sites advertising the advantages of your API, but we hardly doubt it will improve your relations with developers.)
+You need to generate some valuable and/or interesting content for them, which will improve the knowledge of your API.
 And this is the job for your developers: writing articles, answering questions, recording webinars, and giving pitches.

-Developers enjoy sharing their experiences and will probably be eager to do so - during their work hours.
+Developers do like sharing the experience, and will probably be eager to do it - during their work hours.
 A proper conference talk, let alone an educational course, requires a lot of preparation time.
-From this book's author's experience, two things are crucial for tech PR:
+Out of this book's author's experience, two things are crucial for tech-PR:

-- Incentives, even nominal ones the job of promoting a product should be rewarded - Methodicalness and quality standards you might actually do content review just like you do code review.
+- Incentives, even nominal ones the job of promoting a product should be rewarded - Methodicalness and quality standards you might actually do the content review just like you do the code review.

-Nothing could be worse counter-advertising for your product than a poorly prepared pitch (as we said, mistakes will inevitably be found and pointed out) or a badly camouflaged commercial in the form of a pitch (the reason is actually the same).
-Texts need to be worked upon: pay attention to the structure, logic, and tempo of the narration.
-Even a technical story must be finely constructed; after it's ended, the listeners must have a clear understanding of the idea you wanted to communicate (and it should rather be linked with your API's fitness for their needs).
+Nothing could make the worse counter-advertising for your product than a poorly prepared pitch (as we said, the mistakes will be inevitably found and pointed to) or a badly camouflaged commercial in a form of a pitch (the reason is actually the same).
+Texts are to be worked upon: pay attention to the structure, logic, and tempo of the narration.
+Even a technical story must be finely constructed; after it's ended, the listeners must have a clear understanding of what idea you wanted to communicate (and it'd rather be somehow coupled with your API's fitness for their needs).